reshamas/fastai_deeplearn_part1/other/test2.md

 - use function `add_datepart` to replace a date variable with all of its date parts
 - use function `train_cats` to convert strings to pandas categories (Notice: data type is not `string`, but `category`)
 - use function `set_categories` to re-order categories
+- use function `proc_df` to replace categories with their numeric codes, handle missing continuous values, and split the dependent variable into a separate variable.
+  >df, y, nas = proc_df(df_raw, 'SalePrice')